ordercloud-api/release-notes/2017/January/breaking-changes.md

 **New:** `v1/orders/:direction/*`

 **Note:**
-- Anonymous User Order Transfer (`PUT v1/orders?tempUserToken=xyz`) the _only_ exception to the `:direction` requirement in order routes, because you can only transfer the order to yourself, which implies outgoing.
+Anonymous User Order Transfer (`PUT v1/orders?tempUserToken=xyz`) is the _only_ exception to the `:direction` requirement in order routes, because you can only transfer the order to yourself, which implies outgoing.

 ## Client Libraries